 IPv6 addressed looks like these (all of them are the same IP):

 ::ffff:808:808 0:0:0:0:0:ffff:0808:0808 0000:0000:0000:0000:0000:ffff:0808:0808

 DNS AAAA record maps a domain to an IPv6 address.
-“A record” stands for “address record”, an IPv4 address is 32 bits long.
-AAAA (128 bit, 4 times bigger than A record) records holds IPv6 address.
-You can have both IPv6 and IPv4 address.
+“A record” stands for “address record” whereas an IPv4 address is 32 bits long.
+So the difference between A record and AAA Record is that AAAA record is 4 times bigger than A record.
+AAAA records holds IPv6 address.
+You can have both IPv6 and IPv4 addresses.
 To do that, you have to set both A and AAAA record.

 In order for people to access your domain name with IPv6, your domain name needs to have a correct AAAA record.

 You may be seeing IPv6 addresses much less frequently.
 But IPv4 addresses are running out.
 For this reason, IPv6 addresses, which are much more numerous (because of 128 bits in length), are being used.
 There are even sites that only supports IPv6!